PanchalShubham/CSVParser-Java/README.md

 4. Compare contents of CSV files on basis of information regardless of order.

 # Notes
-Works with files containing comma separated non-escaped information without quotes. e.g. Name, "Country,Code" such entry are invalid e.g. Name, Country, Code such entry are valid
+Works with files containing comma separated non-escaped information with or without quotes.
+For more information on type of info supported checkout the csvs directory for sample `*.csv` files Also checkout the generated `*.html` files for corresponding csvs to get a feel of working of this API

 # Documentation
 A full documentation of csv package containing classes csv.CSVReader and csv.CSVWriter for reading/writing can be found at https://panchalshubham.github.io/CSVParser-Java/csv/package-summary.html (generated via JavaDoc tool)